Tyler-Hostetler/BioSynthNexus/README.md

 Extracts [UniProt](https://www.uniprot.org/)
 data for a given protein Accession ID (or from a list of IDs).<sup>3</sup>

 ---
+## Running, Installation, Packaging

+### Running the Program Directly from an Executable
+Provided in the `Distribution` directory are pre-packaged executables that can be download for the user's operating system of choice.

+### Manual Installation / Packaging

+An enviorment can be created with pipenv or conda using the provided Pipfile or requirements.txt

+#### Pipenv
+- Open terminal in directory containing the repository
+- Run `pipenv install`<br/>
+  - All required dependencies should then be installed<br/>
+- The program can then be run with `pipenv run python main.py`

+#### Packaging into an application (optional)
+If you would like to package your modified code into a single executable, pyinstaller is included in the dev-packages of the Pipfile
+- Open terminal in repositiory directory
+- Run `pipenv install -d`
+- Run `pyinstaller --windowed --onefile --add-data=ui_main_window.ui:./ --add-data=custom_ui_theme.xml:./ main.py`
+  - A Folder named `dist` will contain the packaged application

+---
 ### Terminology:

-Query Accessions - The accessions used to generate the SQLite File
+Query Accessions - The accessions used to generate the SQLite File.
-<br> Note: The query accession is the same as the BGC ID, but will be referred to individually throughout
+<br> Note: The query accession is the same as the BGC ID, but will be referred to individually throughout.

 GNN - Genome Neighborhood Network

 ---
-## Input / Output Tables:
+## Input / Output Options:
 ### UniProt Requests:

 | Output             | Input           | Description                                     |